 - XGtE: Astoundingly few enemies have good Intelligence saves, especially big scary melee monsters.
 Throw this on something tanky and horrifying that's there to protect squishy enemies from you and your friends, and watch it freak out and kill its buddies for you.
 The duration is only a minute, and obviously this only works in an encounter with multiple enemies, but that doesn't make the spell less awesome.

 - EEPC / XGtE: 2/3 as much damage as fireball and has a quarter the surface area, so it's clearly for a different purpose: You're using this spell for the difficult terrain.
 The damage is enough that you won't regret casting it instead of a cantrip, and even at higher levels it's a great way to place some difficult terrain.
 The difficult terrain effect is nearly permanent, so if you have time you can use this to set up ambushes and choke points which can define encounters against anything that can't fly.

-- PHB: A great way to disable groups of opponents, but it doesn't scale with spell slot level so you may want to trade it out at some point.
+- PHB: A great way to disable groups of opponents, but it fear immunity is common.

 - PHB: 8d6 damage in a 20-foot radius with 150-foot range.
 Simple, effective, and reliable.
 Fireball is a good baseline for measuring other AOE damage spells because it's so simple and so effective, and in many cases when you're selecting a spell to cast you'll want to ask yourself "Is this spell better than Fireball?"